 At first, I didn’t think it was too much of a problem.
 I was lucky in a sense that I had worked so hard during my maternity leave that I didn’t need to do much promotion to keep my page view steady at 8-10k.
 The first few weeks of my return to work felt easy; I was enjoying being back at the workplace and I had loads of drafts ready, plus my weekly series was planned and scheduled until the end of August.
-I spent Tuesday evenings drafting new Living Arrows posts and writing any sponsored content or reviews that came along, while Dex was sleeping and Neil was racing.
+I spent Tuesday evenings drafting new working mum blog posts, Living Arrows posts and writing any sponsored content or reviews that came along, while Dex was sleeping and Neil was racing.

 Then it suddenly got harder.
 I started struggling with balancing blogging AND working full time.